|

 You will most likely be using the GNU C compiler, gcc in

 a Linux or *nix-like environment.
-Most
+Some

-more suitable when using Makefiles.
+be suitable when using Makefiles.

 A superficial look at compiling would entail: gcc file.c